jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 thing.
 That LISPers, they consed up all this memory, and they did all this evaluation, and it was a pig.
 LISP programmers at that time were -- LISP programs at that time were complete pigs relative to the hardware.
-So, you know, they knew the value of all these constructs, right, this dynamic nature.
+So they knew the value of all these constructs, this dynamic nature.
 These things are all great.
 They are valuable, but there was this performance cost.

 I would like to lift this whole phrase and apply it to all of us right now.
 As programmers, we are looking at all kinds of things, and I just see it.
-You know, read Hacker News or whatever.
-It is like, oh, look; this thing has this benefit.
+Read Hacker News or whatever.
+It is like, oh, look;
+this thing has this benefit.
 Oh, great.
 I am going to do that.
 Oh, but this has this benefit.
 Oh, that is cool.
 Oh, that is awesome.
 You know, that is shorter.
-You never see in these
-discussions: was there a tradeoff?
+You never see in these discussions: was there a tradeoff?
 Is there any downside?
-You know, is there anything bad that comes along with this?
+Is there anything bad that comes along with this?
 Never.
 Nothing.

 It is just like we look all for benefits.
 So as programmers now, I think we are looking all for benefits, and we are not looking